 Before I throw in the towel I flash back to a few hours ago, sitting at the bar.
 One of Shaker’s tour guides, Michelle, was asking me a question: “What’s your experience with ghosts?”
 Well…

 I don’t remember how old I was, but I was very young.
 I was lying in bed, alone in my bedroom, when I saw something on the wall.
 It was a shadow of a man in a long trench coat and a wide-brimmed hat.
-I knew it was a man, knew it was a person that didn’t belong in my room, but I called out for my mother anyway.
+I knew it was a man, knew it was a person who didn’t belong in my room, but I called out for my mother anyway.
 “Mom?”
 I whispered.
 “Mom?
 Is that you?”

 What happened next sounds incredibly silly and odd in retrospect, but it scared me in a way I had never been scared before, and have never been scared since.
 The shadow moved, and I heard a voice—a creaking, mechanical, alien voice.
 It said one word, and it drew that word out until I was completely paralyzed with fear: “OCTOPUS.”
 The shadow disappeared.
 I lost my mind.